-Students in career and technical education (CTE) programs of study require a significant amount of additional hands-on instructional time to overcome unfinished learning in their skilled trade as a result of the COVID pandemic.
+As an example, students in CTE programs of study require a significant amount of additional hands-on instructional time to overcome unfinished learning in their skilled trade as a result of the COVID-19 pandemic.
 Additional time is required for students to gain hours required to earn industry credentials and participate in work-based learning experiences.
-Funds will be used to support summer enrichment opportunities to prepare CTE students for credentialing exams, engage in workbased learning, and support earning postsecondary credentials.
+Funds will be used to support summer enrichment opportunities to prepare CTE students for credentialing exams, engage in work-based learning, and support earning postsecondary credentials.
 Additionally, funds will be used to expand CTE online courses and establish immersive virtual CTE opportunities such as augmented and virtual reality in CTE classrooms.
 The MSDE has partnered with the Governor's Workforce Development Board and non-profits such as Junior Achievement and the Maryland Business Roundtable for Education to support enrichment opportunities for CTE students.
 All CTE outcomes will be evaluated using Perkins V core indicators of performance as identified on Maryland CTE Data Dashboards.